Intensive Outpatient (IOP)

 The program is comprised of two key components:

 Individual Sessions - Designed to orient the participants to the expectations of the intensive outpatient program, complete the administrative documentation and establish rapport with the participants to encourage treatment compliance.

 Small Support Groups - Provide participants basic skills required to achieve initial sobriety and maintain a long-term program of recovery.
 Each group meets for 1.5 hours with a maximum of 10 participants.
 Support Groups are an essential component of the treatment model and cover anger management, parenting skills, relapse prevention, dual diagnosis, drug education, life skills and issues of particular concern to women in recovery.

 All outpatient participants are required to submit to random drug and alcohol testing as a means of accountability.
-Outpatient programs include individual and group counseling, as well as family counseling sessions where participants and their family members may share their concerns, learn about the causes and effects of alcohol and drug addiction and establish a loving and committed plan for healing together.
+Family involvement is key and we offer family counseling sessions where participants and their family members may share their concerns, learn about the causes and effects of alcohol and drug addiction and establish a loving and committed plan for healing together.